ziutek/simple_go_wiki/README.md

     $ ./wiki
     2011/01/26 19:44:55 web.go serving 0.0.0.0:1111

-If may get this application from Github:
+You may get this tutorial and example application from Github using following
+command:

-    $ git git@github
+    $ git clone git://github.com/ziutek/simple_go_wiki.git

 ## Exercices

-Try adding to this application the ability to delete an article.
+Try add the ability to delete an article.